 A child who is raised knowing how to feel and express gratitude usually grows up to be a well-rounded individual, with a greater level of mindfulness, self-efficacy, and interpersonal skills.
 In fact, the benefits of practicing gratitude and being thankful are scientifically proven.

-Before we highlight the techniques to use to teach the value of gratitude to children, let’s look at the benefits of being grateful.
+Before we highlight activities and gratitude games for kids, let’s look at the benefits of being grateful.

 Gratitude Enhances Empathy

-According to a 2012 study conducted by the University of Kentucky, grateful people are more likely to engage in a prosocial manner, even in the face of aggression, negative feedback, or unkindness.
+Research suggests grateful people are more likely to engage in a positive manner, even in the face of aggression, negative feedback, or unkindness, according to a 2012 study conducted by the University of Kentucky.
 They were less likely to retaliate against others who had wronged them, expressing more empathy and sensitivity toward them.